 I am currently an Assistant Professor of Instruction in Spanish at Ohio University, where I teach courses in Spanish language and Hispanic literatures and cultures.
 My teaching and research interests lie at the intersection of 20th-century and contemporary Latin American literature and culture, political theory, environmental humanities, utopian studies, Indigenous studies, posthumanism, and new materialisms.

 My first book manuscript, Constellations of the Common: Literature and Utopia in Latin America, examines the relationship between literature and the concept of the common through readings of 20th- and 21st-century works from authors across the region, including Ricardo Piglia, Gabriela Cabezón Cámara, Edmundo Paz Soldán, Gioconda Belli, and Yásnaya Elena Aguilar Gil.
-Focusing on practices of rewriting and plagiarism, as well as on fictions that imagine and problematize alternative forms of social and political organization, the book argues that exploring this articulation can shed light on literature’s utopian dimension and its potential to envision alternative worlds in an era of increasing distrust in political institutions, growing inequality, and environmental catastrophe in the region.
+Focusing on practices of rewriting and literary plagiarism, as well as on fictions that imagine and problematize alternative forms of social and political organization, the book argues that exploring this articulation between literature and the common can shed light on literature’s utopian dimension and its potential to envision alternative worlds in an era of increasing distrust in political institutions, growing inequality, and environmental catastrophe in the region.

 I hold a Ph.D. and an M.A. in Comparative Studies in Literature and Culture from the University of Southern California, a M.S. in Rhetoric, Theory, and Culture from Michigan Technological University, and a B.A. in Social Communication from the Universidad Católica del Uruguay.